-Breaking into the world of retail can be a challenging experience.
-Planning ahead and building your network will be important factors in driving your success.
+Breaking into the world of retail and learning how to become a vendor can be a challenging experience.
+Planning ahead and building your network will be important factors in driving your success to become a retail vendor.

 Breaking into the world of retail can be a challenging experience.
 Large retailers might grapple with over-saturation, debt, and intense online competition.
 Some of these same challenges apply to smaller retail businesses as well.
 In fact, in research conducted by Square, 72% of business owners concur that small businesses face more challenges today than they did five years ago.
 In the same way, retail vendors face many of the same obstacles.

-Planning ahead and building your network will be important factors in driving your success.
+Planning ahead and building your network will be important factors in driving your success if you want to become a retail vendor.

-Just like business owners, vendors need guts and grit to compete and succeed.
+Just like business owners, retail vendors need guts and grit to compete and succeed.
 There is no one type of person for the job, as most skills can be learned.
-However, most vendors are self-driven people who understand the basic principles of sales.
+You don’t even need a fancy school diploma!
+However, most retail vendors are self-driven people who understand the basic principles of sales.
+They have soft skills such as good communication skills, organizational skills, and a knack for working with people.
+If you’re wondering how to become a vendor, consider if you have any of these common skills:

 - Product Knowledge

 Many people agree that the days of great customer service are gone forever.
 This is your chance to prove them wrong.
 Offering assistance to current and potential customers, fixing problems, answering questions, and giving them the confidence you can deliver are all part of the customer service experience.
-Building strong relationships will keep your customers coming back.
+Building strong vendor relations will keep your customers coming back, and is key to becoming a successful retail vendor.

 This seems obvious.
 But a positive attitude can be the difference between making a sale and walking away empty-handed.
 Even in stressful situations, an optimistic attitude can mean a positive outcome.

-As a potential vendor, one of the most important things you can do is get to know the industry you represent.
+As someone who wants to become a retail vendor, one of the most important things you can do is get to know the industry you represent.
 It’s not only vital that you know the industry, but also the produce, product, or products you’re selling.
 It’s fundamental that you can explain the industry’s potential for growth, the general state of the industry, and how your business model fits into the landscape.

 Industry analysis is part of basic pricing options, market guidelines, and good management.
 Most of the people who successfully become retail vendors already have relevant business experience, sometimes as employees themselves.
 Understanding the industry and becoming a successful vendor means looking for a detailed list of features that includes: